 Day 3 – Ask an Adult

-Ask an adult to tell you about their neighborhood when they were your age.
+Ask an adult to tell you about the neighborhood they lived in when they were your age.
 Think of at least two related follow up questions.
-Record/document the answers in interview format.
+Document the answers in interview format – like this:

 Day 4 – Read This